Skip to content

 WHAT IF YOU ARE HOMELESS?

-We figure your benefit amount the same as we do for a person who lives in his own house, apartment, or mobile home.
+We figure your benefit amount the same as we do for a person who lives in their own house, apartment, or mobile home.

 Yes.
-You can receive up to the maximum SSI benefit payable in your State while living in a public shelter for up to six months out of any nine month period.
+You can receive up to the maximum SSI benefit payable in your State while living in a public shelter for up to 6 months out of any 9 month period.

 You don't need an address to get SSI benefits.
 We will make arrangements to pay you.

-For more information on how we can help you when you are homeless, see the SSI Spotlight on Homelessness.
+NOTE For more information, see the SSI Spotlight on Homelessness.

 WHAT IS IN-KIND SUPPORT AND MAINTENANCE?

-In-kind support and maintenance is food or shelter that somebody else provides for you.
-We count in-kind support and maintenance as income when we figure the amount of your SSI benefits.
-For example, if someone helps pay for your rent, mortgage, food, or utilities, we reduce the amount of your SSI benefits.
-Receiving in-kind support and maintenance can reduce your monthly SSI benefits as much as $252.66, depending on the value of the help you receive.
+In-kind support and maintenance is food, shelter, or both that somebody else provides for you.
+We count in-kind support and maintenance as income when we figure the amount of your SSI.
+For example, if someone helps pay for your rent, mortgage, food, or utilities, we reduce the amount of your SSI.
+Receiving in-kind support and maintenance can reduce your monthly SSI payments as much as $334.33, depending on the value of the help you receive.

 We do not count in-kind support and maintenance if you: